About the ACLU of Kansas

 Primary responsibilities include but are not limited to:

-- Mobilize and expand support for state-based civil liberties issues among ACLU of Kansas members and non-member supporters by identifying, recruiting, and training volunteers to participate in civil liberties campaigns and programs
+- Mobilize and expand support for state-based civil liberties issues among ACLU of Kansas members and non-member supporters by educating, identifying, and recruiting supporters and volunteers to participate in civil liberties campaigns and programs.

 - Speak publicly on behalf of the ACLU of Kansas.